 - May not be in default on a loan previously received for college expenses nor owe a refund on a scholarship, grant, or loan from a previous enrollment period.

 *While students pursuing a degree are eligible for Title IV federal financial aid, certificate programs must be carefully reviewed and individually approved by the U.S. Department of Education.
-Currently, UALR only offers federal financial aid to students in eight certificate programs:
+Currently, UA Little Rock only offers federal financial aid to students in seven certificate programs:

 - Applied Statistics